- Prof. Jonel Trebicka, Germany

-In the University Clinic Frankfurt there is a large expertise to cover these topics and contribute to EASL-teaching for younger clinician-scientists.
-The Department of Internal Medicine I, University Clinic Frankfurt is already very experienced in organizing and hosting preceptorships, therefore the infrastructure is suitable and the personal perfectly prepared to host the EASL Clinical School of Hepatology in 2020.
-Moreover, we will implement hands-on sessions on Echography/Elastography (M. Friedrich-Rust), ICU-management in skills lab (J. Bojunga), TIPS live cases (J. Trebicka) and HE-assessment (H. Farnik).
+The University Clinic Frankfurt offers considerable expertise and is ideally situated to cover these topics and to contribute to teaching of younger clinician-scientists coordinated by EASL.
+Because the Department of Internal Medicine I, University Clinic Frankfurt is very experienced in organising and hosting preceptorships, it has the ideal infrastructure and staff to host this EASL clinical school of hepatology.
+Moreover, this course will provide hand-on sessions on: Echography/Elastography (by Prof. Mireen Friedrich-Rust), ICU-management in skills lab (by Prof. Jörg Bojunga), TIPS live cases (by Prof. Jonel Trebicka), and HE-assessment (by Prof. Harald Farnik).

-J. Trebicka, faculty member of EASL-Clinical Practice guidelines on Complications of cirrhosis and responsible for the section on ACLF will present the predisposing factors for the development of ACLF.
-Furthermore, his expertise lays in decompensated cirrhosis and portal hypertension related complications, being faculty member of Baveno VI and VII, coordinator of German GI-bleeding guidelines and work group leader in the German complications of cirrhosis guidelines.
+Prof. Joel Trebicka, faculty member of EASL-Clinical Practice Guidelines on Complications of Cirrhosis and responsible for the section on ACLF, will present the predisposing factors for the development of ACLF.
+His expertise lies in decompensated cirrhosis and portal hypertension-related complications.
+Additionally, he is faculty member of Baveno VI and VII, coordinator of the German GI-bleeding guidelines, and work group leader in the German complications of cirrhosis guidelines.

-S. Zeuzem is one of the leading world-wide expert in HCV-treatment, as an important etiological factor of cirrhosis.
-Together with his large expertise in the field of viral hepatitis and his long clinical experience as the head of the Department, he will present the role of etiological treatment in ACLF patients.
+Prof. Stefan Zeuzem is one of the leading world experts in HCV treatment as an important etiological factor of cirrhosis.
+With considerable expertise in the field of viral hepatitis and longstanding clinical experience as head of department, he will present the role of etiological treatment in ACLF patients.

-M. Plauth is a world-leading nutritional expert, contributing in the EASL and German guidelines for Nutrition and hepatic encephalopathy.
+Prof. Mathias Plauth, a world-leading nutritional expert, has contributed to both the EASL and German guidelines on nutrition and hepatic encephalopathy.

-O. Waidmann is a very motivated younger colleague with research interests in infection and multi-drug resistance bacteria in ACLF.
+Prof. Oliver Waidmann is a motivated younger colleague with research interests in infection and multidrug-resistant bacteria in ACLF.

-J. Bojunga is an experienced intensivist and the head of the medical ICU, who will present the management of organ failures and artificial organ support in ACLF.
+Prof. Jörg Bojunga, an experienced intensivist and head of the medical ICU, presents the management of organ failures and artificial organ support in ACLF.

-W. Bechstein is the head of the transplantation surgery and the coordinator of the german liver transplantation guidelines is an excellent clinician to present and guide the younger attending colleagues through the still debated role of liver transplantation in ACLF and to guide them through it.
+Prof. Wolf Bechstein, head of the transplantation surgery and coordinator of the German liver transplantation guidelines, is well placed to present the younger attending colleagues with the still debated role of liver transplantation in ACLF and to guide them through it.

-M. Friedrich-Rust is a leading echographist and experienced clinician in elastographic methods, who will teach and guide the participants in the different modalities of echographic and elastographic methods for guidance of decision-making.
+Prof. Mireen Friedrich-Rust, a leading echographist and experienced clinician in elastographic methods, will teach and guide participants on the different modalities of echographic and elastographic methods to guide decision-making.

-For the participants interested in translational research, R. Schierwagen (biologist by training) and F. Uschner (clinician-scientist) will guide them in this field from the planning of the study, over the sampling and biobanking of different biological materials to basic techniques in detection of biomarkers.
-Both colleagues have been majorly involved in the planning and execution of different large studies such as PREDICT (NCT03056612), NEPTUN (NCT03628807) and others (NCT03072615, NCT03584204, NCT03083925).
+For participants interested in translational research, Dr Robert Schierwagen (biologist by training) and Dr Frank Uschner (clinician-scientist) will guide them in this field from the planning of the study, through the sampling and biobanking of different biological materials, to basic techniques used in the detection of biomarkers.
+Both colleagues have been significantly engaged in the planning and execution of different large studies such as PREDICT (NCT03056612), NEPTUN (NCT03628807), and others (NCT03072615, NCT03584204, NCT03083925).

-Finally, the state-of-the-art lecture will be held by Paolo Angeli, Editor in Chief of the Journal of Hepatology, former chairman of the International Ascites Club, the chairman of the EASL-Clinical Practice guidelines on Complications of cirrhosis and the chairman of the EASL-CLIF Consortium.
-He is an excellent presenter for the topic of Management of ACLF.
+Finally, the state-of-the-art lecture will be held by Prof. Paolo Angeli, Editor-in-Chief of the Journal of Hepatology, former chair of the International Ascites Club, chair of the EASL-Clinical Practice Guidelines on Complications of Cirrhosis, and chair of the EASL-CLIF Consortium.
+He is ideally placed to present the topic of the management of ACLF.